laurentkempe/blog/source/_drafts/harnessing-ai-in-csharp-with-microsoftextensionsai-ollama-and-mcp-server.md

 coverImage: 'https://live.staticflickr.com/5210/5297920398_199c438d4c_h.jpg'
 thumbnailImage: 'https://live.staticflickr.com/5210/5297920398_431f7d7b27_q.jpg'
 ---
-In the previous post "[Leveraging Microsoft.Extensions.AI for Tool Calling in C#](https://laurentkempe.com/2025/01/27/leveraging-microsoftextensionsai-for-tool-calling-in-csharp/)" we explored how to create our own tools which could be called to enhance the capabilities of Large Language Models (LLM).
-We saw how by integrating these technologies, developers can enhance their applications with advanced AI capabilities, enabling more complex interactions.
+In the previous post "[Leveraging Microsoft.Extensions.AI for Tool Calling in C#](https://laurentkempe.com/2025/01/27/leveraging-microsoftextensionsai-for-tool-calling-in-csharp/)", we explored how to create custom tools that enhance the capabilities of Large Language Models (LLMs).
+We demonstrated how integrating these technologies enables developers to build applications with advanced AI capabilities, facilitating more complex interactions.

-In this post, we will go further and see how to use **Model Context Protocol (MCP)** servers to exploit Tools and AI models in C# applications.
-We continue to use Ollama to use local AI models.
+In this post, we'll take a step further and explore how to leverage **Model Context Protocol (MCP)** servers to utilize external Tools and AI models in C# applications.
+We'll continue using Ollama to run local AI models.
 <!-- more -->

 # Introduction

-The future of AI lies not just in powerful models, but in their ability to seamlessly interact with the data that drives our world. **Model Context Protocol (MCP)**, a groundbreaking open standard designed to bridge the gap between AI systems and the diverse data sources they rely on.
-Launched by Anthropic, MCP simplifies the challenge of integrating AI with content repositories, business tools, and development environments.
+The future of AI extends beyond powerful models to their seamless interaction with the data that drives our world. **Model Context Protocol (MCP)** is a groundbreaking open standard designed to bridge the gap between AI systems and diverse data sources.
+Developed by Anthropic, MCP simplifies the integration of AI with content repositories, business tools, and development environments.
 By replacing fragmented, custom integrations with a universal protocol, MCP empowers developers to create secure, scalable, and context-aware AI applications.

 # Requirements

 * **Llama 3.2 SLM**, a model supporting function calling
-* **Ollama** to run the SLM and deal with the integration
+* **Ollama** to run the SLM and handle the integration
 * A .NET CLI application using **Microsoft.Extensions.AI** and **McpDotNet.Extensions.AI**

 # Create a .NET Console Application

-We create a simple .NET CLI application that interacts with the AI model using `Microsoft.Extensions.AI`.
-This library provides a unified set of AI building blocks for .NET applications, making it easy to integrate AI capabilities into your projects.
-We extend those capabilities by using `McpDotNet.Extensions.AI` to provide some tools via a **Model Context Protocol (MCP) server**.
+We'll create a simple .NET CLI application that interacts with the AI model using `Microsoft.Extensions.AI`.
+This library provides a unified set of AI building blocks for .NET applications, making it easy to incorporate AI capabilities into your projects.
+We'll extend these capabilities using `McpDotNet.Extensions.AI` to provide tools via a **Model Context Protocol (MCP) server**.

 ```powershell
 dotnet new console -n OllamaMCPServerMicrosoftExtensions